mvaganov/thinkwithtools/curriculum.md

   </code>
 </ul></details>
 <details><summary>Use AI to brainstorm "10 everyday frustrations" --> filter ideas together</summary><ul>
-<li> <i>(10-20 min)</i> Prompt: <code>List 10 everyday frustrations people have that could inspire a product.</code><ul>
+<li><i>(10-20 min)</i> Prompt: <code>List 10 everyday frustrations people have that could inspire a product.</code><ul>
-  <li> Have different students generate the list with different LLMs.
+  <li>Have different students generate the list with different LLMs.
 Determine with the class what the most compelling ideas are.
 Consider assigning roles to the AI to focus it's thinking.
 For example:<ul>
-    <li> <code>You are a pragmatic, fiscally conservative product developer.
+    <li><code>You are a pragmatic, fiscally conservative product developer.
 List 10 everyday frustrations that can be solved with a product that costs less than $5 to manufacture.</code>
-    <li> <code>You are a forward-thinking techno-utopian product designer.
+    <li><code>You are a forward-thinking techno-utopian product designer.
 List frustrations you expect people will have with new technology expected within the next 1 to 5 years.</code>
-    <li> <code>You are a mechanically inclined DIYer with expert 3D printing skills.
+    <li><code>You are a mechanically inclined DIYer with expert 3D printing skills.
 List the top 10 product ideas that people in your hackerspace have been asking you to build a product for.
 Do not include ethically dubious product ideas.</code>
   </ul>
-  <li> Did the LLMs miss any important frustrations that the students are focused on?
+  <li>Did the LLMs miss any important frustrations that the students are focused on?
-  <li> Pick a topic with students, possibly from the list of frustrations.
+  <li>Pick a topic with students, possibly from the list of frustrations.
 </ul>
-<li> <i>(10-20 min)</i> Example prompt: <code>Create a table of possible new product solutions to [insert frustrating problem description here].
+<li><i>(10-20 min)</i> Example prompt: <code>Create a table of possible new product solutions to [insert frustrating problem description here].
 For each new solution, identify practical use (does the new product solve the problem), practical feasibility (could the new product actually be created) and financial feasibility (could this new product be produced cheaply).</code><ul>
-<li> Impractical and expensive products are not bad output, this is an exercise to judge the AI's brainstorming and evaluation.
+<li>Impractical and expensive products are not bad output, this is an exercise to judge the AI's brainstorming and evaluation.
-<li> Show how to use AI image generators to create placeholder images of new products.
+<li>Show how to use AI image generators to create placeholder images of new products.
-<li> Show how to feed sketches into image generators to make product images with specific details.
+<li>Show how to feed sketches into image generators to make product images with specific details.
 </ul>
 </ul></details>
 <details><summary>Discuss divergent thinking vs. convergent filtering</summary><ul>
-<li> <i>(2 min)</i> Identify that as you have been reading lists and tables generated by AI, you have been evaluating which ideas are nonsense, and which are promising.
+<li><i>(2 min)</i> Identify that as you have been reading lists and tables generated by AI, you have been evaluating which ideas are nonsense, and which are promising.
-<li> <i>(2 min)</i> Identify how the AI is being used for Divergent Thinking (generating different ideas), and your human intuition is being used for Convergent Filtering (recognizing signal in the LLMs' noise).
+<li><i>(2 min)</i> Identify how the AI is being used for Divergent Thinking (generating different ideas), and your human intuition is being used for Convergent Filtering (recognizing signal in the LLMs' noise).
+Remind students that humans should include their ideas during generation, to help prompt and guide the AI, and to maintain intellectual engagement with the process.
-<li> <i>(5-10 min)</i> Discuss: Were there any ideas that seem like no person could have thought of them?
+<li><i>(5-10 min)</i> Discuss: Were there any ideas that seem like no person could have thought of them?
 Did the LLM provide an real "creative" value?
 Did it do much more than organize thoughts?
 Is organizing thoughts enough value to justify the time cost of using AI for brainstorming?
 Imagine 2 different teams: one that uses AI for brainstorming, and one that doesn't.
 Which team will have more ideas?
 Which team will be able to implement their ideas better?
-<li> <i>(2 min)</i> Have each student cut-and-paste what they think the worst idea is that the AI generated from today.
+<li><i>(2 min)</i> Have each student cut-and-paste what they think the worst idea is that the AI generated from today.
 </ul></details>
 <details><summary>Webpage hosting</summary><ul>
-  <li> <i>(10-30 min)</i> Show the class how to host webpages on the internet. <a gref="https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site">Github</a> is a reliable host for simple web pages.
+  <li><i>(10-30 min)</i> Show the class how to host webpages on the internet. <a gref="https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site">Github</a> is a reliable host for simple web pages.
 There are almost certainly others as well. <h1>This Requires Preparation Well Before Class.</h1> Test this in an environment as close to the student's environment as possible.
 Use an LLM to determine if there is an easier method for students to have their webpages hosted.
 Explain that these webpages will be used in a public portfolio, which students can share with their friends and parents, and use as skill advertisement to future employers.</ul></details>
 <details><summary><b>Assignment:</b> Products That Don't Exist (fake product landing page)</summary><ul>
-<li> Create a landing page for a new product that doesn't yet exist.
+<li>Create a landing page for a new product that doesn't yet exist.
 Include images, and text descriptions of the product.
 Try to make a product that people will want to buy.
 It's ok if you don't know how to create it, or if the product is impractical.
-<li> Before starting the assignment, ask students to:<ul>
+<li>Before starting the assignment, ask students to:<ul>
-  <li> Consider: could you come up with a better ideas by combining ideas that the AI listed?
+  <li>Consider: could you come up with a better ideas by combining ideas that the AI listed?
-  <li> After selecting a product to make your page about, ask a peer student or the teacher for their thoughts about your idea.
+  <li>After selecting a product to make your page about, ask a peer student or the teacher for their thoughts about your idea.
-  <li> When generating the image for your product, use a sketch or draft image as part of the prompt.
+  <li>When generating the image for your product, use a sketch or draft image as part of the prompt.
-  <li> You will be asked to present your product.
+  <li>You will be asked to present your product.
 During your presentation, be ready to identify at least one thing you removed/replaced from the LLMs generated output.
-<li> Host this page on the internet, so it can be shared easily in the next class.
+<li>Host this page on the internet, so it can be shared easily in the next class.
 </ul>
 </ul></details>